 The Differences Between Commercial Roofing and Residential Roofing

-Commercial and residential roofing systems serve the same fundamental purpose—shielding buildings from rain, hail, and snow to protect their interiors.
-However, they differ significantly in materials, design, and structural requirements.
+Although both types of roofing serve the same fundamental purpose, they differ significantly in materials, design, and structural requirements.
+Here are some key differences:

 Materials Used in Commercial Roofing